-In the US, Glycopyrrolate (glycopyrrolate systemic) is a member of the drug class anticholinergics/antispasmodics and is used to treat Anesthesia, COPD - Maintenance, Excessive Salivation and Peptic Ulcer.
+In the US, Glycopyrrolate (glycopyrrolate systemic) is a member of the following drug classes: anticholinergic bronchodilators, anticholinergics/antispasmodics and is used to treat Anesthesia, COPD - Maintenance, Excessive Salivation and Peptic Ulcer.

 - Glycopyrrolate and formoterol Inhalation